felgru/dune-dpg/INSTALL.md

 will nevertheless find his way.

 1) Create a directory to harbor the source code of the Dune modules.
-   We will call this directory $DUNEDIR.
+   We will call this directory `$DUNEDIR`.

-   Remark: Make sure that there are no whitespaces in the $DUNEDIR path
+   Remark: Make sure that there are no whitespaces in the `$DUNEDIR` path
            as our build system might not be able to cope with them.
            (Make is known to handle spaces in filenames quite badly and other CMake backends might have similar problems.)